Family Tree DNA: Genetic Testing Service

 Chuvash are not closely related to Ashkenazi Jews nor to the Bulgarians of modern Bulgaria.
 This is interesting in relation to other questions like "Are Ashkenazi Jews descended from the Turkic Khazars?" and "Are Bulgarians descended from the Turkic Bulgars?"

 Fedorova's team learned that Chuvash have much less Mongoloid maternal ancestry than Bashkirs, Kazakhs, and Kyrgyzes.
-This makes sense to me as Chuvash look white.
+This makes sense to me as Chuvash look Caucasoid and have white skin.

 Ewen Callaway.
 "The rise of the genome bloggers."
 Nature 468 (2010): pages 880-881.
 Also published online on December 15, 2010.
 The chart called "MEET THE ANCESTORS" uses data from the Dodecad Ancestry Project to indicate that Chuvashes are largely Northern European with some Central Siberian ancestry and many other small elements.